Do you want to be acolyte and assist in Bethesda’s church services?

 CONDUCT: An acolyte is expected to fully participate in the liturgy by responding to the prayers, reciting any creeds, listening to the readings, and singing the hymns.
 Other worshipers can see you at all times so please act accordingly.
 No gum chewing or snacks are allowed during the service.
 Avoid laughing and whispering while serving on the altar.

-Children are trained by Dean Vang for specific tasks and the children are frequently paired with more experienced servers until comfortable with their own roles.
+Children are trained by the Rector for specific tasks and the children are frequently paired with more experienced servers until comfortable with their own roles.
 Acolytes serve on specific Sundays according to the schedule mailed out from the parish office.
 Acolyte roles grow with each child, and a formal induction service is held every June.
-Leave a message for Dean Vang at the church office 584-5980
+Leave a message at the church office 584-5980